Robert M. Harveson, Extension Plant Pathologist University of Nebraska, Panhandle REC, Scottsbluff

 Viruses are essentially very simple infectious molecules consisting of nucleic acid (RNA or DNA) covered with a protein coat or envelope.
 The identity of viroids was not determined until the 1970s and proved to be a completely new pathogen group consisting of a piece of naked, infectious RNA with no protein covering.

-Goss served as Chair of the Plant Pathology Department (with the departure of Peltier) from 1937 to 1949.
+Goss served as Chair of the Department of Plant Pathology (with the departure of Peltier) from 1937 to 1949.
 In 1941, he was jointly appointed as the first full-time Dean of the Graduate College, reducing his commitment to plant pathology to one half-time.
 He held this appointment until 1956.
-While in this position, he raised the standards of the entire University by laying a foundation for the improvement of teaching, research, and public service in the Plant Pathology Department.
-He resigned as chair of the Plant Pathology Department in 1949, but continued on in the department with a quarter-time appointment investigating the relationships between mycorrhizal fungi and pine trees until retiring in 1959.
+While in this position, he raised the standards of the entire University by laying a foundation for the improvement of teaching, research, and public service in the Department of Plant Pathology.
+He resigned as chair of the Department of Plant Pathology in 1949, but continued on in the department with a quarter-time appointment investigating the relationships between mycorrhizal fungi and pine trees until retiring in 1959.

 He died unexpectedly in Honolulu, Hawaii on January 10, 1970 while visiting family, but is buried in Geneva, NE with his wife, Betty, who predeceased him the year before.
-As a further example of his dedication to students and staff at the University of Nebraska, he bequeathed a substantial sum of money to the Plant Pathology Department, establishing the Robert Goss Memorial Fund which has been used over the years to help graduate students and purchase books for the departmental library.
+As a further example of his dedication to students and staff at the University of Nebraska, he bequeathed a substantial sum of money to the Department of Plant Pathology, establishing the Robert Goss Memorial Fund which has been used over the years to help graduate students and purchase books for the departmental library.